-Experience and expertise: Jonathan Trollip is a non-executive director with several years of commercial, corporate, governance, legal and transaction experience.
+Jonathan Trollip is a non-executive director with several years of commercial, corporate, governance, legal and transaction experience.
 Prior to becoming a professional non-executive director, he worked as a principal of Meridian International Capital Limited, and before that, he was a Partner with law firm Herbert Smith Freehills.
-In the philanthropy area, he is chairman of the Pinnacle Charitable Foundation and a director of The Watarrka Foundation.
+In the philanthropy area, he is chairman of the PNI Foundation and a director of The Watarrka Foundation.
 Jonathan has a B.Arts, post graduate degrees in Economics and Law and is a Fellow of the Australian Institute of Company Directors.

-Other current directorships: Jonathan Trollip is independent chairman of ASX listed, Spheria Emerging Companies Limited and Global Value Fund Limited (listed investment companies).
-He is also a non-executive director of ASX listed BCAL Diagnostics Limited and of Kore Potash PLC (ASX, AIM and JSE listed).
+Jonathan Trollip is independent chairman of ASX listed, Spheria Emerging Companies Limited (appointed September 2017) and Global Value Fund Limited (appointed March 2014) (listed investment companies).
+He is also a non-executive director of ASX listed BCAL Diagnostics Limited (appointed December 2020) and of Kore Potash PLC (ASX, AIM and JSE listed) (appointed November 2017).

-Former directorships in last 3 years: Jonathan Trollip was formerly chairman of Antipodes Global Investment Company Limited until 17 December 2021, chairman of Future Generation Investment Company Limited until 31 July 2022 and non-executive director of Propel Funeral Partners Limited until 6 May 2022.
+Jonathan Trollip was formerly chairman of Antipodes Global Investment Company Limited until 17 December 2021, chairman of Future Generation Investment Company Limited until 31 July 2022 and non-executive director of Propel Funeral Partners Limited until 6 May 2022.

+Special responsibilities

-Special responsibilities: Chairman of the Board
+Chairman of the Board.

-Interests in shares and options: Details of Jonathan Trollip's interests in shares of the Company are included in the Remuneration Report.
+Details of Jonathan Trollip's interests in shares of the Company are included in the Remuneration Report.

-Interests in contracts: Jonathan Trollip has no interests in contracts of the Company.
+Jonathan Trollip has no interests in contracts of the Company.

-Lorraine Berends
+Lorraine Berends AM

-Experience and expertise: Lorraine Berends has worked in the financial services industry for over 40 years and possesses extensive experience in both investment management and superannuation.
+Lorraine Berends has worked in the financial services industry for over 40 years and possesses extensive experience in both investment management and superannuation.
 Before moving to a non-executive career in 2014, she worked for 15 years with US based investment manager Marvin & Palmer Associates.
 Lorraine contributed extensively to industry associations throughout her executive career, serving on the boards of the Investment Management Consultants Association (IMCA Australia, now the CIMA Society of Australia) for 13 years (7 as Chair) and the Association of Superannuation Funds Australia (ASFA) for 12 years (3 as Chair).
 Lorraine has been awarded Life Membership of both the CIMA Society and ASFA.